maxh/maxheinritz.com/_notes/entity-and-value-object.md

 Entities can be either mutable or immutable.
 The difference between an immutable entity and value object is simply whether an identifier is assigned.

-Data can be represented in any of these ways depending on our use case and domain model.
+The same kind of information can be encoded in any of these ways depending on our use case and domain model.
 For example, let's consider different ways we could model street addresses.

 ## Address example